 According to the Reception Regulations, when a detention order of an asylum seeker is not taken, alternatives to detention may be applied for non-vulnerable applicants when the risk of absconding still exists.
 These alternatives to detention foreseen in the Regulations are the same as the ones listed in the Directive, namely the possibility to report to a police station, to reside at an assigned place, to deposit or surrender documents or to place a one-time guarantee or surety.
 These measures would not exceed nine months.

-According to the authorities, 1,762 asylum seekers in 2020 were released from detention and placed under alternatives to detention (ATD).
-They were requested to reside at an assigned place, and to notify the Principal Immigration in case of change of residence.
+According to the authorities, 648 asylum seekers were released from detention and placed under alternatives to detention (ATD) in 2021.
+They were requested to reside at an assigned place, to notify the Principal Immigration in case of change of residence and to sign at the Police Headquarters in Floriana once every week.

-NGOs reported that there is no clear pattern on the reason, when and why ATD are applied to asylum seekers.
-However, it transpires very clearly from the policy that alternatives to detention are seen by the authorities not as an alternative but as a natural continuation of the status post-detention, with said detention often being ordered without legal basis.
+NGOs reported that there is no clear pattern on the reason, when and why alternatives to detention are applied to asylum seekers.
+However, it transpires very clearly from the policy that alternatives to detention are seen by the authorities not as an alternative, but as a natural continuation of the status post-detention, with said detention often being ordered without legal basis.

-Following release from detention, applicants face difficulties retrieving the possessions the Immigration Police would have confiscated from them immediately following their arrival.
-These possessions include money, jewellery, and mobile phones.
+Following release from detention, applicants often face difficulties in retrieving their possessions that are confiscated by the Immigration Police following their arrival.
+These possessions may include money, jewellery, and mobile phones.
 Applicants are often required to rely on the intervention of NGOs to reclaim their possessions, at time months after their release from detention.
-This was exacerbated in 2020, as so many people were detained and released throughout the year.
-Police informed that an investigation is conducted following every boat arrival and that possessions can only be retrieved at the end of the said investigation, which can take more than a year.
+The Police will inform that an investigation is conducted following every boat arrival, and that possessions can only be retrieved at the end of the said investigation, which can take more than a year.

 Asylum-seekers are never informed or requested to consent that their phones and personal belongings will be searched and investigated and are never informed when items are ready for collection.